 Cecilie Dyngeland (Postdoctoral Research Associate – now at Norwegian University of Life Sciences) obtained her PhD from University of Sheffield in 2019.
 Her work focused on assessing the impact of food security and poverty alleviation policies in Brazil.
 She studied European and then International Development at University College Cork and the Norwegian University of Life Sciences (NMBU).
 After her studies, Cecilie volunteered in Central America, spending 5 months in El Salvador.
 She has also worked as a Norwegian Peace Corp Participant in Tanzania, participating in research projects dealing with rural development, innovative agricultural practices and sustainable resource management.
 Her research interests follow along the same lines of improving rural peoples’ and small-scale farmers’ livelihoods and environmental conditions through sustainable natural resource management.
 Cecilie co-manages a blog about various project activities in a community in Tanzania.

-Bowy den Braber (PhD Student in the Department of Animal and Plant Sciences) joined the University of Sheffield in 2015.
+Bowy den Braber (PhD Student in the Department of Animal and Plant Sciences – now University of Copenhagen) joined the University of Sheffield in 2015.
 His PhD project focuses on the social and environmental outcomes of protected areas in the Tropics and Sub-tropics.
 He obtained his Undergraduate and Masters degree from the University of Wageningen.
 Prior to joining the research group, Bowy worked as a consultant for PAX, the European Union’s Joint Research Centre and the Netherlands Environmental Assessment Agency.
 He has also worked with Frontier and has spent time doing research in the field in Ecuador, the Philippines and Cambodia.